emmanueltamburini/counter-app/README.md

 ## CounterApp README

-This application has designed to simulate a Pokedex, in this app you will be able to watch every pokemon and their descriptions in a very friendly interface.
+This application has designed to simulate counter app and something like a hello world app to practice react concepts

 ### Getting started